zeroeval/zeroeval-sdk/INTEGRATIONS.md

 ### 3. LangGraph (Enhanced)

-Our most comprehensive integration, tracing the full agentic workflow:
+Our most comprehensive integration, tracing the full agentic workflow.

+**Important:** You will see BOTH `langgraph.*` and `langchain.*` spans when using LangGraph:

+- `langgraph.invoke`, `langgraph.stream` - High-level graph execution spans
+- `langchain.*` - Individual node and component execution spans

+This is expected behavior as LangGraph builds on top of LangChain components.

 **Traced Operations:**